 Store these sprinkle cookies in an airtight container or plastic bag for up to 3 days at room temperature.
 To prevent drying at room temperature for a few days longer than that, try adding a marshmallow to the container, or a slice of white sandwich bread, just like you would do for keeping brown sugar soft.
 For longer storage, store these cookies in the freezer, for up to 3 months.

-- Preheat the oven to 350ºF.
-Line large baking sheets with parchment.
+- Preheat the oven to 350ºF (175 °C).
+Line large half sheet pans with parchment paper.

 - In a medium bowl, whisk together the flour, sprinkles, salt, and baking soda.
 Set aside.

 - In the bowl of an electric mixer fitted with the paddle attachment, cream together the butter, 150 grams (¾ cup) of granulated sugar and the brown sugar until it is light and fluffy (takes at least 3 minutes).
 Scrape down the sides of the bowl and mix again.

 - Add the egg and vanilla, and beat them in until the mixture is smooth and light.

 - Add the flour mixture slowly, on low speed and mix until the dough is combined.